Hoopoes/CodersInventory/README.md

 # CodersInventory
-An Open Source Community for Code Snippets
+An Open-Source Inventory for Code Snippets